 We’re heading into fall now, and the weather is definitely changing.
-I love the changing leaves and increasing desire to cozy up with a blanket and a good book.
+I love the changing leaves and the increasing desire to cozy up with a blanket and a good book.
 I also love that it's now officially soup weather!

 This amazing hamburger soup is exactly what you need in the midst of dropping temperatures and shorter days.
 It’s full of rich and flavorful broth that's combined with deliciously spiced beef.
 Add in loads of good-for-you veggies and you have a soup that is as amazing the next day as it is when freshly made!